mesh-kit/core/src/client-utils/README.md

 This is useful for:

-- Showing a clean “who’s online” list
+- Showing a clean "who's online" list
-- Displaying a single “typing...” indicator per user
+- Displaying a single "typing..." indicator per user
 - Tracking presence by user, session, device, or any custom identifier

 ### Usage